telefonicaid/fiware-cygnus/doc/cygnus-ngsi/integration/orion_cygnus_spark.md

 Received 0 flume events.
 ```

 As can be seen, no Avro events are read.
-Neverhteless, if we update some context entity among the subscribed ones, we'll see the application receives it:
+Neverhteless, if we update some context entity among the subscribed ones, we'll see the application receives it (it should take a few seconds for the first time):

 ```
 -------------------------------------------